 Somewhere around that time, I could finally announce that I’ll be joining the Microsoft Teams Prague team!
-I started ramping up for the role at the beginning of May and from 1st July I have officially become a Software Engineer.
+I started ramping up for the role at the beginning of May and from 1st July I have officially become a Software Engineer at Microsoft!

 One thing remained unknown: whether I will be relocating to the Czech Republic and if yes when that will happen.
 I had a lot of discussions with my husband and Managers (Hugh Eland and Juraj Kapsiar) and in the end, we set the date: end of September.
 We also decided we’ll be moving all together (before the pandemic I was sure I’ll be moving first and then my family will join me).

 Even though I had great support from my Managers and Microsoft (we had relocation assistance including plane tickets, temporary accommodation, moving our stuff from Warsaw to Prague & more) that time of the year was stressful for us as we have never relocated before.
 And we have never done that in the middle of a pandemic.

 Luckily, we all have settled down fast: our child started attending Czech kindergarten one week after we moved, and my husband told me he likes it here.

 Advice 1: if you know you’ll be moving with your family think about learning the local language before the relocation.
 We have found a nice Czech language teacher while we were still in Warsaw.
 Thanks to that our child learned some basics and it was easier for him in the preschool.